syncfusion-content/windowsforms-docs/WindowsForms/TabbedMDI/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion TabbedMDIManager control for Windows Forms
-description: Getting Started with Syncfusion TabbedMDIManager control for Windows Forms
+description: How to add TabbedMDIManager and enable its basic features.
 platform: WindowsForms
 control: TabbedMDIPackage
 documentation: ug